tinythings/sysinspect/docs/modeldescr/actions.rst

     The following rules are applied to an action:

-    - An action is a consumer of facts of an entity
+    - An action is a consumer of claims of an entity
-    - One action applies only to one fact, but it may statically refer facts from other entities
+    - One action applies only to one claim, but it may statically refer claims from other entities

 Synopsis
 --------